 “We need cemeteries… They urge us to think about the lives that have been lived, in all their richness and mystery, and the lives that we lead.
 The physical space, the tombstones and mausoleums and stele satisfies a deeper communal need to remember and honor the past and remind us that our life's moment is provisional and transient.”

-1. Traditional Burial
+1. Traditional Burial for Cremation Urns

-Like those who choose to have a traditional burial, you can also place cremated remains in a traditional grave plot.
+Like those who choose to have a traditional burial, you can also place cremated remains in a traditional burial plot.
 It’s important to note, many cemeteries require an urn vault for buried cremated remains.
 Urn vaults help support the ground and soil, as well as your loved one’s remains, to ensure the plot does not collapse.
 Note: Some urns are vaulted urns, meaning you do not need to buy both an urn and a vault.

 Many families choose to bury a cremation urn since it allows them to select a traditional cemetery memorial.
 Cemetery memorials come in a wide variety of shapes, sizes, colors and personalized styles.
 Browse our cemetery memorial galleries for inspiration.